AndrasE/crud-auth-and-fire/README.md

 ## Installation

-Start with cloning this repo on your local machine:
+Start with cloning this repo on your local machine via cli or github-desktop:

 ```sh
 $ git clone https://github.com/AndrasE/crud-auth-and-fire